Mikal Bridges NBA Preview vs. the Celtics

-Mikal Bridges and his Brooklyn Nets teammates face the Boston Celtics on Saturday at 8:00 PM ET.
+Mikal Bridges plus his Brooklyn Nets teammates hit the court versus the Boston Celtics at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.